Justinng4/HKMU381-Travel-Planner-App/README.md

 4. Operation guides (like a user flow) for your server

-Installation guidline
+1. Installation guidline
-open vs code
+2. Open Visual Studio Code
-create .env file
+3. Create .env file
-copy the code in env sample and modify the SESSION SECRET AND MONGODB_URL
+4. Copy the code in env sample and modify the SESSION SECRET AND MONGODB_URL

-makesure u install nodejs
+5. Makesure u install nodejs

-npm install
-npm run dev
+6. Download npm install, npm run dev

 terminal will display
 server is running on port 3001